-Cycling among Intelectual Property rights – The Brompton Bicycle case
+Cycling among intelectual property rights – The Brompton bicycle case

 Have you ever thought of how many intellectual property rights can ride a bicycle?
-I am pretty sure you didn’t, but this case will help you out.
+I am pretty sure you didn’t, but this case will help you out

 Dear readers, DesignWanted is happy to announce a new series dedicated to the protection of design, works, innovation, and Intellectual Property (IP).

-This first articles, and the ones to follow, are written by the lawyers of the SIB LEX law firm in Milan, experts in the protection of IP rights.
+These first articles, and the ones to follow, are written by the lawyers of the SIB LEX law firm in Milan, experts in the protection of IP rights.
 Each month we will share new cases of interest in the field.

 Stay tuned, happy reading.